phil-mansfield/symphony/docs/source/getting_started.rst

 For some analysis, the set of subhaloes described above won't be enough.
 In some cases you might want to know about the extended history of subhalos, including objects that merged with those subhalos before they fell into the host.
 You would need to use a merger tree.

 A merger tree is an array that contains all the halos and subhalos in a simulation across all times.
-It also has additional structure and information which allows one to figure out evolve into which earlier halos evolve into which later halos.
+It also has additional structure and information which allows one to figure out which halos at an earlier snapshot evolve into which halos at a later snapshot.
 This includes "mergers," events that occur when subhalos disrupt and contribute most of their mass to a larger host.
-This is a bit of a different definition than what we qualitatively think of as a merger: tree-mergers can happen many many orbits after a subhalo falls into a host.
+This is a bit of a different definition than what we qualitatively think of as a merger: tree-mergers can happen many orbits after a subhalo falls into a host.

 The merger trees in Symphony (generated with the merger tree code `consistent-trees <https://bitbucket.org/pbehroozi/consistent-trees>`__) are 1D arrays.
 These arrays are made of of separate sequences called "branches."
 A branch contains a single halo as it evolves over time.
 In Symphony's trees, halos in a branch are stored together, starting with the the halo's *last* and ending with the *first*.
 Every snapshot between the first and the last is included.
-Below is an example of what the merger tree in a simulation with four snapshot and one halo that survived through all of them.
+Below is an example of the merger tree in a simulation with four snapshots, which has one halo that survived through all of these snapshots.
 The numbers in each circle show the index of that halo's data in the array.

 .. image:: tree_1.png
     :height: 400